CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Block_Penetration_Values.md

 | String                                  | Penetration Type | Yes       |
 | String                                  | Sound            | Yes       |

 Integrity is the amount of hitpoints a block has.
-Damage is dealt in similar way it is done to entities.
+Damage is dealt in a similar way it is done to entities.
 Density is the modifier of speed loss after contact with the block.
 The higher the density, the more a bullet will be slowed down after penetration.